What is a Skin Tear?

 Keep your home and workplace safe from objects that can create accidents.
 Sharp edges in appliances and furniture should be padded or kept out of the way.
 Clear your path and remove any objects or furniture that blocks your way.
 Floors and stairways should be clean and dry.
 A well-lit home can prevent accidents and untoward incidents.

 If you have diabetes, it is recommended to regularly see a podiatrist once or twice a year; whether or not you think you have a foot problem.
 A comprehensive foot examination will determine the risk factors that may result in foot ulcers or worse, consequent foot amputation.

 If you think you might have an infected skin tear, have it checked immediately.
 Call your podiatrist to schedule an appointment as soon as possible.

 For more information, you may contact Advanced Wound Healing Institute at (239) 430-3668 (FOOT).
-Advanced Wound Healing Institute is part of Family Foot and Leg Center, P.A. with 8 locations throughout Lee, Collier, and Charlotte counties to get you back on your feet.
+Advanced Wound Healing Institute is part of Family Foot and Leg Center, P.A. with 9 convenient locations throughout Collier, Lee, Charlotte, and Sarasota Counties to get you back on your feet.